Purpose of the Level 1 Judge Test

 You are not expected to have studied the Comprehensive Rules, though some find that certain sections of the Comprehensive Rules can be helpful.
 Nor are you expected to have studied the Magic Infraction Procedure Guide, since that document governs how judges handle issues at Competitive REL events.
 It is very important that you understand the philosophy of judging at Regular REL event, which is a different experience than judging at Competitive REL events.

-Subjects covered on the exam
+Subjects covered on the level 1 judge test

 - General game concepts, such as the parts of a card.
 This covers card types, mana costs, etc.